gramythedj/edugeeks/content/en/docs/_index.md

 ---

 {{% pageinfo %}}
-This is a Docs page which include all Maths theories and Problems.
+This is a Docs page which include all Content on Medical, Pharmacy jobs and Recruitments Notifications.
 {{% /pageinfo %}}